Weekend Getaways From Bangalore for Couples

 - Pack light woolens because evenings can get chilly, even in summer.

-Distance from Bangalore: About 280 km (around 6 hours by road).
+Distance from Bangalore: About 277 km (around 6 hours by road).

 Best time to visit: October to May for cool and pleasant weather.
 Monsoons (June–September) are beautiful but best for experienced drivers due to heavy rains.

-Ooty has always felt like stepping into a picture-perfect postcard.
+Ooty always feels like stepping into a picture-perfect postcard.
 Nestled in the Nilgiri Hills of Tamil Nadu, this hill station is a blend of rolling tea estates, misty mountains and old-world charm.
 The drive itself is unforgettable with winding ghats, eucalyptus-scented air and views that make you want to pull over every few minutes.

-One of my favorite memories of Ooty is the ride on the Nilgiri Mountain Railway, a UNESCO World Heritage toy train.
+Do not forget to ride on the Nilgiri Mountain Railway, a UNESCO World Heritage toy train.
 As the train slowly chugs past valleys, bridges and tunnels, it feels like time slows down and every bend opens up a new surprise.

 For nature lovers, Botanical Gardens and Ooty Lake are must-visits but if you ask me, the real magic lies in spots like Doddabetta Peak where the views stretch endlessly and Avalanche Lake which still feels untouched and peaceful.